 - Parents need two hands.
 At least.

 As well as being extremely convenient and gorgeously cute, research shows that babies who are worn cry less.
 (Sold!
-To the lady in the back with the giant coffee, the bags under her eyes and the bed-hair.)
+To the lady in the back with the giant coffee, the eye baggage and the bed-hair.)
 A baby, in particular a newborn, has an innate need to be close to its mother.
 A sling is a safe place to be and babies appreciate that security.
 As well as promoting bonding and emotional development, babywearing also aids digestion.
 Slings are particularly helpful for babies suffering with the discomfort of colic and reflux.
 These are just some of the benefits.

 I know I had you at the ‘crying less’ business but for a comprehensive list on the physical, practical, emotional and sensory benefits of babywearing (and there really are LOADS) check out Babywearing Ireland, a volunteer-run, non-profit organisation which aims to promote safe babywearing.
 You’ll hear more about it in a bit.